Triangle

 Support and Wellbeing Team

 The Support and Wellbeing Team work alongside Personal Tutors/Guides, Supervisors, and other university support services.
 They can help students find the right service, even if students are unsure where to go.
-They also offer advice on polices and processes such as extenuating circumstances.
+They also offer advice on policies and processes such as extenuating circumstances.
 They are a good point of support for students who are not able, or comfortable, speaking to their Personal Tutor/Guide.

-Encouraging a friend to speak to their Support and Wellbeing Officer can be a good place to start.
+Encouraging your friend to speak to their Support and Wellbeing Officer can be a good place to start.
 If they are reluctant to do this and you are seeking help on their behalf, or you need to raise your concerns for their welfare, you should contact the Support and Wellbeing Officer in your school who will be able to pass this on to appropriate wellbeing staff who will be able to reach out and offer support.

 Visit Support and Wellbeing